 10. How can I measure the success of RPO?

 There are many metrics which can help you measure the success of the RPO all of which depend on the project specifics and your goals.
 KPIS often include number of candidates, quality of candidates, time to hire, cost per hire and hiring manager satisfaction.
 However, the success of an RPO should be clear within an organisation if you’re receiving extraordinary candidates and managing to retain them.
-It’s clear if your recruitment efforts aren’t working, and if this is the case you may need to work with your RPO provider to rethink your recruitment strategies.
+It’s clear if your tech recruitment efforts aren’t working, and if this is the case you may need to work with your RPO provider to rethink your recruitment strategies.
 Whichever metrics you choose to base the success of your RPO on, you must inform the agency so that they can align their targets and mission.

 Talent Works are an RPO agency with offices in Manchester and Northampton as well as Boston in the US, giving us truly global reach.
-We help tech businesses of all sizes to surround themselves with talent.
+We help businesses of all sizes to surround themselves with talent.
 If you’d like to learn more about our flexible approach to talent acquisition and how it can work for your business, get in touch with our team and start your conversation.